roblevintennis/rapid-workflow-book/chapters/04_yo_grunt_bower.md

 * the Grunt CLI runner loads the grunt library
 * using the configurations found in that `Gruntfile.js` it then executes the task(s) as you've requested

-_If you're project has not yet loaded its dependencies, you'll need to do so with_:
+_If you're in a project directory and its dependencies have not yet been loaded, you'll need to do so with_:

 ```bash
 npm install
 ```

+However, before we get in to usage, let's have a quick look at some of the parts of Grunt.

 ### package.json